satunheim/ConvCoTM_Inference_Accelerator/README.md

 In https://doi.org/10.48550/arXiv.2108.07594 the Coalesced Tsetlin Machine (CoTM) is presented.

 The MNIST data samples included in this repository, are booleanized by simple thresholding.
 I.e., pixel values above 75 are set to 1 and to 0 otherwise.
 The original MNIST dataset is found at https://yann.lecun.com/exdb/mnist/.
 Each booleanized MNIST image requires 98 bytes plus one byte for the label.
 In addition, 29 bytes of value 0 have been added to each sample, totalling 128 bytes per image, which is necessary for the reading of image data via the DMA for this FPGA solution.

+##Related work

+In the article <i>Model Export for the Convolutional Coalesced Tsetlin Machine</i>, available at https://ieeexplore.ieee.org/document/10455048, it is described how to export a model from a trained ConvCoTM from the Tsetlin Machine Unified (TMU) GitHub repository: https://github.com/cair/tmu.

+The repository at https://github.com/satunheim/ConvCoTM-FPGA-28x28 includes the source code for an FPGA implementation of a ConvCoTM-based image classification accelerator with <i>on-device training</i>.
+This accelerator is described in the paper  <i>Tsetlin Machine-Based Image Classification FPGA Accelerator With On-Device Training</i> at https://ieeexplore.ieee.org/document/10812055.
+The inference part of the ASIC implementation, was based on the FPGA solution.